 Well, there are several actions you need to take.

-- Disable XML-RPC, it is WordPress API and it can be used for brute force attacks (you can disable it with the plugin).
+- Disable XML-RPC because it is WordPress API.
+Which can be used for brute force attacks (you can disable it with the plugin).
 Before doing this, please check if you have any services using this API.

 - Install some security plugin and block IPs that you are seeing under the records.